Check the Vision Quest Schedule for costs and dates.

 We have taken the universal elements of a rite of passage in constructing a program designed for people living in our modern society.
 Our staff are guides, serving to mirror and support participants by helping them first to prepare for their solo and then to understand and integrate their experience.
 The vision quester returns to our de-mythologized society powerfully moved by having lived close to the healing power of nature and to his or her own living spirit.

-The Vision Quest program has four core elements that serve as both challenges and supports for the journey: Solitude, immersion in nature, fasting, and community.
+The Vision Quest (or Vision Fast) program has four core elements that serve as both challenges and supports for the journey: Solitude, immersion in nature, fasting, and community.

 Solitude has been a part of mystical and initiatory paths throughout human history.
 It throws us back on ourselves, inviting us to discover our own deepest nature and to open ourselves to the richness of our soul life.